Harry-Li/hello-world/README.md

 # hello-world
-To learn how to create a new repository
+To learn how to create a new repository.

 My name is Harry.